|Title||Start Date & Time||End Date & Time|

 Verify the alert and contact the IT Security Office (ITSO).
 Because of the complexity of HIDS software, there is potential for false positives.
 The no-cost training module will cover alert management.
 If the alert appears to be an indication of a compromise, contact the ITSO immediately.

 Tripwire Enterprise is a comprehensive HIDS for Unix, Linux, and Windows systems.
 OSSEC works well on Macintosh servers.

 HIDS is required for systems hosting private data and recommended for all Internet facing servers.
-Protecting private data is a top priority on the CU-Boulder campus and HIDS will provide administrators and the IT Security Office with immediate knowledge of a potential system compromise.
+Protecting highly confidential data is a top priority on the CU Boulder campus and HIDS will provide administrators and the IT Security Office with immediate knowledge of a potential system compromise.